xdk2mam/xdk2mam/lora-sdcard/README.md

 ## Compile and flash code to XDK110

 Open XDK Workbench and go to File -> Import.
-Choose General > Projects from Folder or Archive, head to the lora-sdcard folder and select ***xdk2mam-lora***.
+Choose General > Projects from Folder or Archive, head to the **lora-sdcard folder** and select ***xdk2mam-lora***.
 Accept to import project.

 ### Clear, Build and Flash
-Open XDK Workbench and go to File -> Import.
-Choose General > Projects from Folder or Archive and select the folder **xdk2mam-lora**.
-Accept to import project.
-Once project is imported, right click on **xdk2mam** folder in your Workbench Project Explorer and select **Clean project**.
-When the clean is done, repat and select **Build Project**.
+Once the project is imported, right click on **xdk2mam-lora** folder in your Workbench Project Explorer and select **Clean project**.
+When the clean is done, repeat and select **Build Project**.
 This process can take some minutes depending on your hardware and you should see any problems at the Workbench Console.

-Finally, once the project has been built, connect your XDK 110 via USB and click the ***Flash*** button to install the software on the board.
-If everything went fine, you should be able to see the sensor data on your console.
+Finally, once the project has been built, connect your XDK110 via USB and click the ***Flash*** button to upload the binary to the board.

 If everything went fine, you should see the message **LoRa Join Success**.